 - 3. Based on its discussions, the Committee presents the following findings: - a.
-The SPS Agreement remains fit for purpose to support safe international trade in food, animal and plant products, thereby contributing to food security.
+The SPS Agreement continues to support safe international trade in food, animal and plant products, thereby contributing to food security.
 Aligning SPS measures and procedures with the SPS Agreement, in particular with provisions on the use of international standards, scientific principles and risk assessment as the basis for SPS measures, remains of fundamental importance, including when dealing with emerging challenges and opportunities. - b.
-The Committee acknowledges the importance of sustainable and resilient food systems, and the particular relevance of science, research and innovation as a means to sustainably increase production to feed a growing world population, while securing the livelihood of farmers and addressing the emerging challenges listed in paragraph 2.
-In this regard, the Committee recognizes that there is no "one-size-fits-all" approach to the regulation of sustainable agricultural farming practices across WTO Members, taking into account the differences in local and regional conditions. - c.
-Codex, WOAH and IPPC guidance can support Members in addressing scientific uncertainty in risk analysis, including the recommendation that the approach taken to deal with uncertainty be clearly documented. - d.
-Adaptation of SPS measures to regional conditions, based on WOAH and IPPC guidance and Committee guidelines in G/SPS/48, can help avoid unnecessary trade restrictions.
-Capacity building can assist in bringing domestic regulatory frameworks in line with relevant international recommendations. - e.
-The Committee values its exchanges with Codex, WOAH and IPPC in the SPS Committee, and invites them to continue providing regular updates on their work, in particular on updated standards, guidelines and recommendations relating to emerging challenges and opportunities. - f.
-The Committee also values the work of all SPS Committee observer organizations and invites the Secretariat to engage with these organizations to foster enhanced cooperation and improve practices for information exchange. - g.
-Engagement with developing country and least developed country Members, including through technical assistance, capacity building and South-South cooperation, is of fundamental importance, both to support implementation of the SPS Agreement and to create, maintain or expand market access opportunities by complying with SPS import requirements.
+Noting the importance of sustainable and resilient food systems, the Committee acknowledges the particular relevance of science, research and innovation as a means to sustainably increase production to feed a growing world population, while securing the livelihood of farmers and addressing the emerging challenges listed in paragraph 2.
+In this regard, the Committee recognizes that there is no "one-size-fits-all" approach to improving the sustainability of food and agricultural systems across WTO Members, taking into account the differences in local and regional conditions. - c.
+The Committee recognizes that SPS measures must be based on scientific evidence and principles.
+Even in cases where uncertainty exists, Members shall comply with the provisions of the SPS Agreement.
+Codex, WOAH and IPPC guidance can support Members in addressing scientific uncertainty in risk analysis, including the recommendation that the approach and method taken by Members to address uncertainty be clearly documented and communicated in a transparent manner. - d.
+Adaptation of SPS measures to regional conditions and recognition of pest- or disease-free areas and areas of low pest or disease prevalence, based on WOAH and IPPC guidance and Committee guidelines in G/SPS/48, are an important means by which to facilitate safe trade and can help avoid unnecessary trade restrictions.
+Capacity building can assist in bringing domestic regulatory frameworks in line with relevant international guidance. - e.
+The Committee values its exchanges with the international standard setting bodies Codex, WOAH and IPPC in the SPS Committee, and invites them to continue providing regular updates on their work, in particular on updated and forthcoming standards, guidelines and recommendations relating to emerging challenges and opportunities. - f.
+The Committee also values the work of all other SPS Committee observer organizations and invites the Secretariat and Members to engage with these organizations to foster enhanced cooperation, strengthen the connection between their work and that of the SPS Committee, and improve practices for information exchange. - g.
+Engagement with developing and least developed country Members, including through technical assistance, capacity building and South-South cooperation, is of fundamental importance, both to support implementation of the SPS Agreement and to create, maintain and expand export market opportunities by complying with and establishing SPS import requirements based on international standards, scientific principles and risk assessment.
 The STDF plays a key role in providing and coordinating assistance in this regard.
-Ensuring adequate resources for its activities will enable the STDF to continue addressing the growing number of requests for assistance. - 4.
+Ensuring adequate resources for its activities will enable the STDF to continue addressing the growing number of requests for assistance by developing and least developed country Members. - 4.
 The SPS Committee recommends continuing its targeted discussions and reflections on the implementation of the SPS Agreement in light of emerging challenges and opportunities beyond the finalization of the MC12 SPS Declaration Work Programme, including in the context of the upcoming Sixth Review of the Operation and Implementation of the SPS Agreement and in specific thematic sessions and events, as appropriate.